Hassi34/VizPool/README.md

 </p>

 ## Overview
-VizPool enables you to create impressive static and interactive visuals with just one line of code.
+VizPool enables you to create impressive static and interactive visuals with just one line of code while also providing the higher standards of customization.
 You will be introduced to a number of class methods to choose from.
 You can call these methods with specific keyword or positional arguments to generate amazing static and interactive visuals.<br>
 Following are the major contents to follow, you can jump to any section:

 >   1. [Installation](#install-)